-When I visited P.L. in 1984 a ghastly government-run tea room was in operation.
-The plastic tables and chairs clashed with the elaborate wall decorations.
-A saviour for the Lodge appeared in the 1990s in the form of Daniel Hearsum.
-The expensive and extensive restoration of the Lodge began in 1998 and lasted until 2005, winning an award from the Richmond Society.
+When I visited P.L. in 1984 a ghastly government-run tea room was in operation, although Pembroke Lodge had been listed as a historic building on 25 May 1983.19 The plastic tables and chairs clashed with the elaborate wall decorations.
+A saviour for the Lodge appeared in the 1990s in the form of Daniel Hearsum.20 The expensive and extensive restoration of the Lodge began in 1998 and lasted until 2005, winning an award from the Richmond Society.
 Mindful of the history of the Lodge, Hearsum visited McMaster University to research the Russell connection.
 It is now run as a successful wedding venue and conference centre.
 Tea is still offered to the public on the ground floor.
 I am not positive what Russell would have thought of this latest incarnation of the house and grounds which draws 250,000 annual visitors.
 I think he may have been pleased; the garden flourishes.

 In 2012 when I was visiting London with my sister, Daniel Hearsum invited us to tea and a concert.
 Our private tea was served in the Bertrand Russell room on Lord John’s table which was donated to P.L. by Conrad Russell.
 Framed images relating to Russell decorate the walls.